Mylifeismyhome/Websocket/readme.md

-## About
+### About

-This repository implements WebSocket functionality based on RFC6455, providing both C and C++ APIs for seamless integration into diverse projects.
+This repository provides a RFC 6455–compliant WebSocket implementation with both C and C++ APIs, enabling effortless integration into a wide range of projects.
+It supports both unencrypted (WS) and encrypted (WSS) connections, using [mbedTLS](https://tls.mbed.org/) to secure data over TLS.
-The library is designed to facilitate secure and unsecured WebSocket connections, utilizing [mbedTLS](https://tls.mbed.org/) for secure communication.

 ## Features

-- **C and C++ APIs**: Offers both C and C++ interfaces for flexibility and ease of integration.
+- **Dual C and C++ Interfaces**
-- **Secure and Unsecured WebSocket Connections**: Supports secure WebSocket (WSS) using mbedTLS, as well as standard unsecured WebSocket (WS) connections.
-- **CMake Build System**: Simplifies building and integrating the library with CMake.
+  Flexible APIs in both C and C++ to suit your projects language preferences.

+- **WS and WSS Support**
+  Full support for standard WebSocket (WS) and secure WebSocket (WSS) connections, with TLS handled by mbedTLS.

+- **CMake-Based Build**
+  Easily build and integrate the library using CMake’s familiar workflow.

+- **Optional Doxygen Documentation**
+  Generate comprehensive API docs with Doxygen for quick reference and onboarding.

 ## Supported Extensions